Get Better Quotes 35+

 automatically exclude sole-proprietors and partners from coverage; conversely, the state

-It's not uncommon for business owners to want to take steps to save money on insurance.
+It's not uncommon for business owners to want to take steps to save money on their insurance.
 Many

 states require strict documentation and affidavits for owners because of prior lawsuits